cjrcoding/rvrs-lang/README.md

   </a>
 </p>

 **“Not all contracts are code.
 Some are rivers.”**

 RVRS is an experimental smart contract language for Cardano.
 It treats code as ritual.
 Every contract is a flow: deliberate, symbolic, and evolving.

-RVRS is aiming to compile into [Aiken](https://aiken-lang.org).
+RVRS is written in **Haskell**, fully custom, and aims to compile into [Aiken](https://aiken-lang.org) once the interpreter is complete.
 It is still forming.
 Still flowing.

 ---